Speaking

 Women, money, power, identity

 Women’s struggles in business are unique and evolving.
-Part of these challenges are systemic, including lack of access to affordable childcare and adequate parental leave payment, and other parts of are personal and psychological.
-Women have had a very short history in the workforce.
-Our identity influences where and how we work, how much we earn, how we advocate for our needs, and the real impact that we have in the world.
+A good chunk of these challenges are systemic, including lack of access to affordable childcare and adequate parental leave payment, and other parts of are personal and psychological.
+Our identity is central to how we feel, what we think and believe, and how we act.

 Working with one’s psychology, examining our beliefs, fears, attitudes and identity, isn’t easy, and it isn’t enough.
 It doesn’t excuse or exclude the work that desperately needs doing on the systems and cultural and subcultural factors that have a very real, enduring effect on our circumstances.
-But all change starts with dissatisfaction for the current status quo.
-To create a new world of women at work, we need to explore these things openly and fearlessly.
+But all change starts with dissatisfaction with the current status quo.
+To create a new world of women at work, we need to explore these critical topics openly and fearlessly.

 Unconventional careers